TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/B2C-MigratingUser-Apollo.md

 # Business to Consumer (B2C)

+## Migrate users to Azure AD B2C

-## Welcome, as we walk you through this article to resolve any  migrating users issues.
+Welcome, as we walk you through this article to resolve any migrating users issues.
 This experience integrates important documents and relevant results from the web.

 ### **Can I migrate existing consumer user accounts from any identity provider to Azure AD B2C?**